firstcontributions/first-contributions/CODE_OF_CONDUCT.md

   without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+  * The use of excessive automated bulk activity (get-rich quick schemes)

 ## Enforcement Responsibilities